Quiltfolk Issue 02: Iowa

 Marianne Fons is a woman who needs no introduction.
-But beyond things you know about her work to-date, she has a seemingly boundless energy for making new and exciting things happen.
-We couldn’t wait to get to Iowa to find out all about it.
-What we didn’t expect was that she would share her work in her own words!
+But beyond things you may know about her work to date, she has a seemingly boundless energy for making new and exciting things happen.
+We couldn’t wait to get to Iowa to find out all about it, but we didn’t expect her to share her work in her own words.
 We are very excited that she has written a special feature just for the Quiltfolk community.
 You won’t want to miss this!

-Don’t let the gray walls fool you!
-Shop owner Chris Davies has renovated this old barn in historic Amana for the home of her destination quilt shop.
-But due to a local ordinance, businesses can do very little in the way of signage or other additions to dress up the outside of their buildings.
-We’ll take you inside to look at some of the most colorful fabrics (and personalities) we have seen yet.
+Don’t let the gray walls fool you.
+Shop owner Chris Davies has renovated this old barn in historic Amana to be the home of her destination quilt shop.
+But due to a local ordinance, businesses can do very little in the way of signage to dress up the outside of their buildings.
+We take you inside to look at some of the most colorful fabrics (and personalities) we have seen yet.

-When we walked into Hen and Chicks Studio on a January morning, we found a cozy refuge from the cold.
-A bell chimed as the heavy wooden door shut tightly behind us, and we were immediately greeted by Heidi Kaisand, the owner and heart behind Hen and Chicks Studio.
+When we walked into Hen & Chicks Studio on a January morning, we found a cozy refuge from the cold.
+A bell chimed as the heavy wooden door shut tightly behind us, and we were immediately greeted by Heidi Kaisand, the owner and heart behind behind the quilt shop and retreat center.

-Judy admits to being a perfectionist, and her logical, mathematical reasoning shows through in her work.
-But she’s perhaps best known for her nuanced, imaginative quilt designs—a dichotomy not lost on her.
+Judy admits to being a perfectionist, and her logical, mathematical reasoning shows in her work.
+But she’s perhaps best known for her nuanced, imaginative quilt designs — a dichotomy not lost on her.
 “My family is one of creatives and scientists,” she says.
-“My sister is literally a rocket scientist…”
+“My sister is literally a rocket scientist.”

 You might be surprised to see Tony “manning” a quilt store and, frankly, you wouldn’t be alone.
-“If people don’t know who I am and they come into the shop, they will ask me if there’s anyone else who can help them…Or they might gravitate to the ladies in the shop, and then are very surprised when those ladies come and ask me what the yardage is…”
+“If people don’t know who I am and they come into the shop, they will ask me if there’s anyone else who can help them or they might gravitate to the ladies in the shop.
+Then they are very surprised when those ladies come and ask me what the yardage is.”

 “To see how we’ve grown in the last five years seems a little beyond me sometimes,” Stephanie says.
 “If you’d told me a year ago that our showroom would be where it is, I wouldn’t have believed you.”
 This showroom is Delve MIY (Make It Yourself), part retail shop, part testing ground for the wide array of Frond products.

-Still producing after 160 years, the Amana Woolen Mill provides intricately woven blankets, garments and other handmade goods to markets around the world.
-Established by early German settlers who pioneered a communal living lifestyle in the Amana Colonies , we’ll take you inside the mill where local craftsman continue to innovate and expand upon the traditions set fourth by their founders.
+Still producing after 160 years, the Amana Woolen Mill provides intricately woven blankets, garments, and other handmade goods to markets around the world.
+The mill was established by early German settlers who pioneered a communal living lifestyle in the Amana Colonies.
+We take you inside where local craftsman continue to innovate and expand upon the traditions set forth by their founders.

-Winterset, Iowa is home to one of the most charming city squares in all America.
-But it’s particularly loved by quilters, since a one-block-walk will provide visitors with everything you could possibly need for a day of fun!
-Quilts by designer Tony Jacobson hang in the local cafe, Tony himself manages Pieceworks quilt shop down the street, and if that wasn’t enough, the stunningly beautiful Iowa Quilt Museum is right next door!
-We’ll take you inside each one!
+Winterset, Iowa, is home to one of the most charming city squares in all America.
+But it’s particularly loved by quilters, since a one-block walk will provide visitors with everything you could possibly need for a day of fun.
+Quilts by designer Tony Jacobson hang in the local café, Tony himself manages Piece Works Quilt Shop down the street, and if that wasn’t enough, the stunningly beautiful Iowa Quilt Museum is right next door.
+We take you inside each one.

 Sandy Gervais: Designer Q&A

-Pulleys, axels, gears and wheels.
+Pulleys, axles, gears, and wheels.
 CNC machines, extruded aluminum, and big, burly men wielding welders that shoot sparks across their workstations.
 This isn’t the kind of scene and story you expect to see in the pages of a quilting magazine.
-But, then again, there has long been a relationship between machines and makers.
+But then again, there has long been a relationship between machines and makers.
 Quilters are no exception.